Informações do perfil

 We speak English and Italian but we need a bit of work on our Italian.Acomodação

-Wi-Fi in most areas of house except when there is a storm and sometimes it goes down for a day, NO Television.
+Wi-Fi in most areas of house except when there is a storm and sometimes it goes down for a while, NO Television but we love to project a film nights .

 Dish washer and washing machine.

-The best way to contact us first is Email, WhatsApp or text.
-During travel and meeting up use Texts to mobile phone which is often better than calling due to poor reception at the house itself.
+The best way to contact us is Email, WhatsApp or text.
+During travel and meeting up use WhatsApp which is often better than calling due to poor mobile reception at the house itself.
 There is a place we put our phone that we regularly check when we are expecting news.

 Getting here:

-Plane to Perugia Airport; Pretty easy to pick you up from there.
+If you Fly to Perugia Airport; Pretty it is easy to pick you up from there.
 OR

 Picking you up from Arezzo- Depends how far you have come how late you arrive, what day it is and how tired you are! (an Ice cream or coffee stop on arrival at Arezzo train station always a must for a tired traveller.)